Chunngai/gec-papers/README.md

 https://github.com/grammarly/gector

-3. <span id="5">[ACL-2020] Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical</span>
+3. <span id="5">[ACL-2020] Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction</span>
 Applied the BERT-fused model for GEC.
 The BERT is finetuned with MLM and GED to fix the inconsistent input distribution between the raw data for BERT training and the GEC data.
 Pseudo-data and R2L are also used for performance boosting.
 https://github.com/kanekomasahiro/bert-gec